jeanqasaur/pltalk/README.md

 In late June, Hongyi Hu and I streamed a paper discussion, without clear ambitions of future livestreams.
 Some people showed up, it was fun, and we kept streaming.
 Join us for this experiment in making programming languages design and research more accessible!

 Links:
-* PLTalk is a weekly livestream Fridays 3pm PT on Twitch [here](https://www.twitch.tv/jeanqasaur)
+* PLTalk is a weekly livestream Fridays 3pm PT on Twitch [here](https://www.twitch.tv/jeanqasaur).
 * We additionally have an active Discord [here](https://discord.gg/TUbZej9Pyb).
+* You may watch past videos on YouTube [here](https://www.youtube.com/watch?v=Umq4Ic76qA0&list=PLS2jJcAXR9IgLdhf2C74ms_aS4mZKuZJ1).
 * Upon request, we have a Google Calendar [here](https://calendar.google.com/calendar/embed?src=c_1mhnne9aivfokpjfi2g9vqc390%40group.calendar.google.com&ctz=America%2FLos_Angeles).
 Subscribe to the #PLTalk hashtag on Twitter for announcements and discussion!